 Spring Gardening Tasks for October

 It’s time to plant up flower beds and containers with summer flowering annuals.
-As with the vegetable garden, prepare sites with new compost and new container mix when planting into tubs and containers.
+As with the vegetable garden, prepare sites with new compost and fresh container mix when planting into tubs and containers.

 In the veggie patch